Want to get legal experience while in law school? Become a UB student.

 For-credit externships for upper-level students.

 Law clinics: Represent clients under the supervision of UB School of Law faculty.
+UB Law clinics are ranked 15th in the nation.

 The UB School of Law has 13 clinics in which students are allowed to practice law under Rule 19-217 of the Rules Governing Admission to the Bar of Maryland.